AndreaTamara/AndreaTamara/README.md

 In my spare time I like to:
 - Read about several topics 📚
-- Jog with my dog 🐕
+- Jog with my dogs 🐕🐕
 - Practice painting, drawing and lettering 👩‍🎨
-- Play with my cats 🐱🐱🐱
+- Play with my cats 🐱🐱🐱🐱

 </br>